 Don’t dismiss home theater if you don’t have a perfect room.
 Simple alterations help make up for shortcomings, and almost any room can become a good home theater.
 For the best sound and viewing, however, choose a room with these characteristics:

+An enclosed room.
 Four walls and a door form the best home theater room.
 An enclosed room lets you nudge up the volume without disturbing others and limits the area that has to be filled with sound, so you’ll get a more powerful effect from your system.
 Blocking out light and getting speakers in the right place is easier too (Figure A, below).

+A rectangular room shape.
 Shape influences how sound bounces around the room.
 Perfectly square rooms or rooms that are twice as long as they are wide can create muddy sound patterns.
 The perfect room is about 1-1/2 times as long as it is wide, with the screen and front speakers placed against one of the short walls.

+Large enough for the audience and the screen.
 If your home theater only has to accommodate a few people, you can use a very small room—I’ve seen them as small as 8 x 10 ft.
 But you don’t want a large screen in a small room.
 Sit too close to a large screen and you’ll see the individual dots that make up the picture.
 Ideally, the eye-to-screen distance is about three times the screen size (measured diagonally).
 So a 36-in. screen looks just right from about 9 ft. away.
 When shopping for a TV, bring a tape measure so you can judge picture quality from the seating distance in your home.

+Centered seating space.
 You don’t just need seating space; you need it in front of the screen.
 An onscreen image appears sharpest when viewed straight on.
 The farther you move off center, the dimmer it gets.
 Most screens present a good picture within an arc of 60 to 90 degrees.

 Home Theater Room Layout